 The driving part of the test lasts for around 35-40 minutes and will assess your practical skills.
 You will need to demonstrate that you can drive safely in different road and traffic conditions, with appropriate consideration for other road users and with a good awareness of the Highway Code.
 All test routes incorporate a range of typical driving situations and are designed to be as uniform as possible.

-The examiner will assess how you make your own decisions when driving by asking you to drive independently for around ten minutes by either following traffic signs, a series of directions or a combination of both.
-If you are asked to follow a series of verbal directions, you will be shown a diagram to help you.
+The examiner will assess how you make your own decisions when driving by asking you to drive independently for around twenty minutes by either following instructions on a sat nav or by following traffic signs.
+If you are asked to follow a satnav, the route will be pre-programmed and you will not need to touch the device.

 One in three driving test candidates will also be required to perform an emergency stop.